-To do this, create a copy of the 'Service Failed' Event Type, and edit the copy so that it is only matched when particular virtual servers, pools and nodes raise events:
+To do this, create a copy of the "Service Failed" Event Type, and edit the copy so that it is only matched when particular virtual servers, pools and nodes raise events.
+Perform the following steps:

-- 1. Click Manage Event Types, and click the 'Service Failed' Event Type. - 2.
-You cannot modify this Event Type, but you can make a copy; copy it to an Event Type called 'Custom Service Failed'. - 3.
-You will be presented with the Edit page for your new Event Type.
+- 1. Click Manage Event Types, and click the "Service Failed" Event Type. - 2.
+You cannot modify this Event Type, but you can make a copy; Use the "Make a Copy of this Built-in Event Type" section to create a new Event Type called "Custom Service Failed". - 3.
+The Traffic Manager presents the Edit page for your new Event Type.
 Events are arranged in a tree structure; you can expand the nodes in the tree to see all of the events that the Traffic Manager can detect.
-The particular events that the Event Type matches are opened so that they can be easily seen.

-- 4. Edit the new Event Type.
-You may want to change the list of health monitors, nodes, pools, rules, virtual servers and other objects that raise events so that the Event Type is only matched when the objects relating to your specific service raise events. - 5.
-Apply your changes, then create an appropriate Event Handler for the 'Custom Service Failed' Event Type.
+The particular events that the Event Type matches are opened so that they can be easily seen. - 4.
+Edit the new Event Type.
+You can change the list of health monitors, nodes, pools, rules, virtual servers, and other objects that raise events so that the Event Type is only matched when the objects relating to your specific service raise events. - 5.
+To apply your changes, click Update.
+Then create an appropriate Event Handler for the new "Custom Service Failed" Event Type.